CiscoDevNet/dne-security-code/README.md

 ## Accessing Cisco virtual lab environment
 You need a PC or MAC with the following software:
-- Anyconnect VPN client : either the package provided by Cisco for Windows environment or the free client available on Linux platforme, openconnect <http://ubuntuhandbook.org/index.php/2014/11/connect-cisco-anyconnect-vpn-ubuntu/>
+- Anyconnect VPN client : either the package provided by Cisco for Windows environment or the free client available on Linux platform, openconnect <http://ubuntuhandbook.org/index.php/2014/11/connect-cisco-anyconnect-vpn-ubuntu/>.
-- RDP client to connect to windows, either the RDP client embarked in any windows OS or a free alternative such as Remmina <https://remmina.org/how-to-install-remmina/>
+- RDP client to connect to windows, either the RDP client embarked in any windows OS or a free alternative such as Remmina <https://remmina.org/how-to-install-remmina/>.
 The connection parameters are provided in the lab environment.

 ## Working on your own desktop
 ### Python 3.6
 Python is required to run the sample scripts.

-You have to install python 3.6.
-We suggest that you work in a virtual environment to work with python.
+You have to install Python 3.6.
+We suggest that you work in a virtual environment to work with Python.
 If you want to know more about virtual env, this document is an excellent introduction <http://christopher5106.github.io/python/2017/10/12/python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.html>.
-The lab explains you how to install virtual-env.
-You can work with Miniconda either.
-To install miniconda, follow the official instructions here : <https://conda.io/miniconda.html>
+The lab explains how to install virtual-env.
+You can work with Miniconda as an alternative.
+To install Miniconda, follow the official instructions here: <https://conda.io/miniconda.html>.

 ### Postman
-Postman is suggested to test Rest API in a graphical environment.
-To install Postman, follow the official instructions here : <https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates/>.
+You use Postman to test REST API calls in a graphical environment.
+To install Postman, follow the official instructions here: <https://learning.getpostman.com/docs/postman/launching_postman/installation_and_updates/>.

-### Creating virtual env with conda
+### Creating virtual env with Conda
-You should run the following commands on Linux:
+You should run the following commands on Linux to create a virtual environment with Conda:
 ```
 $conda create --name cisco python=3.6
 $source activate cisco
 ```
 and you're done!

 ## Contributing
 Contributions are welcome, and we are glad to review changes through pull requests.
 See [contributing.md](contributing.md) for details.